lupyuen/nuttx-star64/README.md

 ## Restore to default:
 ## CONFIG_INIT_STACKSIZE=8192
 ```

+This shows that the Interrupt and Kernel Stacks have been increased...

 ```text
 PID GROUP PRI POLICY   TYPE    NPX STATE   EVENT      SIGMASK          STACKBASE  STACKSIZE      USED   FILLED    COMMAND